NCYC 2025 – The Pope’s Not the Only One with a Funny Hat

 We are blessed to also be attending as exhibitors.
 We can’t wait to introduce the thousands of young people from around the country to the devotion of Our Lady, Patroness of America.

-The conference will take place November 20th – 22nd.
-NCYC is designed for high school aged students.
+The conference will take place from November 20th to 22nd.
+NCYC is designed for high school-aged students.
 They have just added a few more seats, but they’re going fast!
 If you know a young person who you would like to see attend, please share the information with them: https://ncyc.us/ (and when they do, make sure to tell them to visit our booth!).
 Registration closes on November 1st.
-The magnitude of the conference, the renown of the speakers, and the once in a lifetime opportunities make this conference expensive to accommodate for.
+The magnitude of the conference, the renown of the speakers, and the once-in-a-lifetime opportunities make it too expensive for many youth to attend.
 Prayerfully consider sponsoring whoever you invite to attend, or making a general sponsorship to NCYC to help our young people have a powerful encounter with Christ and see how vibrant and universal the Church truly is.

 Read More